GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 The indexed of additional buckets start from 1 through 24 in addition to the initial bucket.

 The workflow is assigned to the WFM Integration configuration property of "User Account IDs" that has a description of "An architect workflow to retrieve a list of users from HRIS".
-This will ensure the workflow is triggered as part of scheduled agent synchronization process.
+This will ensure the workflow is triggered as part of scheduled agent synchronization process

 | Name               | Type   |           Data Type           | Notes                                       | Mandatory |
 |:-------------------|:-------|:-----------------------------:|:--------------------------------------------|:----------|